rob3315/stellacode/docs/index.rst

-.. stellacage code documentation master file, created by sphinx-quickstart on Thu Jul  1 16:30:00 2021.
+.. stellacode documentation master file, created by sphinx-quickstart on Thu Jul  1 16:30:00 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to stellacage code's documentation!
+Welcome to stellacode's documentation!
 ===========================================
 .. toctree::
    :maxdepth: 2